RIPRODUCTIONS/V1_Build/docs/Secrets.md

 ### How services fetch secrets

 - The API process reads required settings from its environment.
 In development, a `.env` file may be pre-loaded (if present).
 In production, the app refuses to boot when required secrets are missing.
+- Optional: if `ENV=production` and `AWS_SECRETS_NAME` is set, the API will attempt to fetch a JSON secret from AWS Secrets Manager and merge keys into the environment (existing env vars win).
+This is a convenience for platform setups using AWS.

 ### Required secrets